Towards Automated Initial Probe Placement in Transthoracic Teleultrasound Using Human Mesh and Skeleton Recovery: Results and Discussion

 \textbf{Guidance Utility for Initial Placement.} Beyond absolute error, we consider whether the proposed guidance reaches an accuracy range that is practically meaningful for novice setup.
-Prior FoCUS training study reports that untrained physicians exhibit a median probe placement error of 3.2\,cm and 3.1\,cm after training with a simulator\cite{morgandoSimulatorBasedTrainingFoCUS2019}.
-Our pilot results suggest that the proposed AR guidance can achieve placement errors within this range, supporting the hypothesis that it can provide a clinically viable ``warm start'' prior to expert fine guidance.
-Future studies will quantify gains in consistency across novices and trials and evaluate downstream outcomes, such as time-to-first-diagnostic view, displacement from the standard view location, and ultrasound image comparison between the predicted window and the standard view.
+Prior FoCUS training study reports that untrained physicians exhibit median probe placement errors of 3.2\, cm and 3.1\, cm after training with a simulator \cite{morgandoSimulatorBasedTrainingFoCUS2019}.
+Our pilot results suggest that the proposed MR guidance can achieve placement errors proximal to the range, supporting the hypothesis that it can provide a clinically viable ``warm start'' prior to expert fine guidance.
+Future studies will quantify gains in consistency across novices and trials and evaluate downstream outcomes, such as time to first diagnostic view, displacement from the standard view location, and ultrasound image comparison between the predicted window and the standard view.

-Our pilot findings suggest that anatomy-informed AR overlays can improve the setup phase of transthoracic teleoultrasound by providing a consistent initial probe placement on the patient surface, anchored to predicted thoracic intercostal landmarks.
+Our pilot findings suggest that anatomy-informed MR overlays can improve the setup phase of transthoracic teleoultrasound by providing a consistent initial probe placement on the patient surface, anchored to predicted thoracic intercostal landmarks.
 This addresses a practical challenge in teleultrasound workflows, in which novice users struggle to identify initial windows, thereby delaying the expert’s examination.

-\textbf{Limitations.} We chose the SAM 3D Body for its stable, consistent performance in handling depth ambiguity.
-However, runtime is constrained by model conversion and optimization, where direct feedforward skeleton prediction may reduce optimization overhead \cite{liSKELCFCoarsetoFineBiomechanical2025}.
-Our current registration is a one-off step and does not account for body motion during scanning, and future work should incorporate motion tracking and compensation.
-Our pilot evaluation with healthy volunteers does not capture clinical variability (gender diversity, body habitus, pathology, challenging windows), motivating broader studies.
+\textbf{Limitations.} We selected SAM 3D Body as the human mesh prior due to its stable and consistent performance.
+To mitigate residual depth ambiguities, we applied ICP registration with depth constraints and performed robust, body-part–wise point cloud optimization-based model fitting.
+The overall runtime is currently incurred in the model conversion and iterative optimization procedures.
+This overhead could be reduced by incorporating direct feedforward skeleton prediction, as suggested in \cite{liSKELCFCoarsetoFineBiomechanical2025}.
+In the present workflow, registration is intended as a one-time procedure during the operational setup and does not compensate for body motion occurring during the scan.
+Future work should therefore integrate motion tracking and motion compensation.
+Additionally, our pilot evaluation in healthy volunteers does not capture the full range of clinical variability (including gender diversity, body habitus, pathological conditions, and challenging acoustic windows), underscoring the need for larger, more heterogeneous clinical studies.